MicrosoftDocs/azure-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-perform-manual-upgrades.md

 >
 >Upgrade Policies for Virtual Machine Scale Sets using Uniform Orchestration mode are generally available (GA).

 If you have the Upgrade Policy set to manual, you need to trigger manual upgrades of each existing virtual machine to apply changes to the instances based on the updated scale set model.
-Performing a reimage of a virtual machine will cause it to be restarted.

 ### [Portal](#tab/portal1)